HallaSurvivor/Blog/_posts/2024-03-25-ams-sectional-talk-fh.md

 short talks, and it seems like people were able to take some intuition away, which is everything I wanted!
 It helps that everyone at the conference was super nice, so I didn't have to worry at all about being judged or grilled.
+I think people were in a _particularly_ good mood, since I was the first talk after lunch, so everyone was full and happy, haha.

 ---